 Stay at City Centro Ciudad de México with city views and a short walk to the Zócalo.

-The neighborhood of Juarez has recently had a reawakening and is quickly becoming one of the best places to stay in Mexico City.
-Previously dubbed run down and dangerous, this neighborhood is taking Mexico City by storm.
+The neighbourhood of Juarez has recently had a reawakening and is quickly becoming one of the best places to stay in Mexico City.
+Previously dubbed run down and dangerous, this neighbourhood is taking Mexico City by storm.

 Mexico's most affluent people left the historic downtown in the 1900s to establish country homes near the Chapultepec forest, making this community once Mexico's richest.
 Although the city eventually fell into ruins creating a poor stigma, Colonia Juárez was re-established when artists and intellectuals relocated there in the 1960s which influenced this new birth.